-All information pertinent to the field activities and sampling efforts will be recorded in a log or notebook, following the documentation procedures presented in section 5.4 of the SOP in Appendix B. Field logs are provided in the Attachments to Appendix A. At a minimum, entries in the sample logs will include the following:
+All information pertinent to the field activities and sampling efforts will be recorded in a log or notebook, following the documentation procedures presented in section 5.4 of the SOP in Appendix A (CHEM-

+2.7.06).
+Field logs are provided in the Attachments to Appendix A. At a minimum, entries in the sample logs will include the following:

 - Property details and location

 - Type of sample (for example, groundwater, surface water, waste)

 - Number and volume of samples taken

 - Sampling methodology

 - Date and time of collection

 - Sample identification number(s)

-- Field observations including weather
+- · Field observations including weather

-- Any field measurements made (for example, pH, temperature, water depth and air monitoring data)
+- Any field measurements made (for example, pH, temperature and water depth)

 - Personnel present